MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 There are various options for keeping dialog steps and bot state separate.
 For example, once your dialog gathers complete information, you can:

 - Use the *end dialog* method to provide the collected data as return value back to the parent context.
-This can be the bot's turn handler or an earlier active dialog on the dialog stack and it is how the prompt classes are designed.
+This can be the bot's turn handler or an earlier active dialog on the dialog stack and it's how the prompt classes are designed.
 - Generate a request to an appropriate service.
 This might work well if your bot acts as a front end to a larger service.

 ### Definition of a prompt validator method